Skip to main content

 Montgomery County, MD

-In March 2023 the County of Montgomery, Maryland adopted bill 13-22 to require all-electric building standards for new constructions, major renovations, and additions.
+In March 2023 the County of Montgomery, Maryland adopted Bill 13-22 to require all-electric building standards for new constructions, major renovations, and additions.
 This policy includes major renovations and is inclusive of residential cooking across all building types.

 Existing buildings